opentable/sensucronic/README.md

 ## TODO

+- allow a system wide configuration to set default attributes for a node to be included in the report.
 - accept options to configure the status in response to the exitcodes.  (always warn,  always crit )
 - allow specifying alternate host, currently the sensu agent must be running on the local box.
 - maybe submit via http to client http api on another host